 DRONEA is a part of European Network of U-space stakeholders.

-The meeting held on 22 November 2023 in Katowice, Poland that was organized the European Commission, EUROCONTROL, the European Union Aviation Safety Agency, SESAR 3 Joint Undertaking and European Defence Agency.
+The meeting held in Katowice, Poland that was organized the European Commission, EUROCONTROL, the European Union Aviation Safety Agency, SESAR 3 Joint Undertaking and European Defence Agency.

 The scope of the meeting is to share lessons learned related to ongoing U-Space implementation activities across Europe.
 Please find the agenda of the meeting below.
 We invite you to save the event to your calendar and register as soon as possible.